angular/angular/aio/content/guide/hierarchical-dependency-injection.md

 </div>

-When you provide services in a component, that service is available via the `ElementInjector` at that component instance.
+When you provide services in a component, that service is available by way of the `ElementInjector` at that component instance.
 It may also be visible at
 child component/directives based on visibility rules described in the [resolution rules](guide/hierarchical-dependency-injection#resolution-rules) section.